 Be Active, and Have Fun

 Theodore Roosevelt, an adventurer in his own right, said it best: “Do what you can, with what you have, where you are.”

 Instead of trying to be perfect, we can be “good enough” while we’re traveling.
 There are often once-in-a-lifetime experiences that require you to go off your food or exercise routine.

 Exercise doesn’t need to consume your life either.
-It can be as simple as making an effort to sign up for , opting to ride a bike through a city and getting lost on purpose, hiking on small trips to prepare yourself for bigger trips.
+It can be as simple as making an effort to sign up for a walking tour, opting to ride a bike through a city and getting lost on purpose, or hiking on small trips to prepare yourself for bigger trips.

 You can also mix in some activities that don’t FEEL like exercise — but are: